erdeneryesil/NeuralNetworkCore/NeuralNetworkTerminal/README.md

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/3af89375-0015-41a2-9169-84ff04e6e905" width="800"/>
 </p>
-The activationfunctions of the hidden layers must be entered.<br /><br />
+The activation functions of the hidden layers must be entered.<br /><br />
 - Let the activation function of the first hidden layer be TanH, let's enter 1.<br />
 - Let the activation function of the second hidden layer be Sigmoid, let's enter 0.